aardvark-community/learningAardvark/README.md

 Be carefull if you use Ionide in Visual Studio Code to edit the projet setup, e.g. th order of files: Ionide (resprectivly Forge used by Ionide) will not recognize this entry  and remove it when saving the project file.

 A note on importing objects: I have  only tested that on some of my one models in .obj format.
 It may or may not work for other formats.
-The imported object contains multipel copies of the same original material with an attached number if the materal is used in different parts of the object.
-The copies have number suffixes.
-I use use the material name without the suffixes and assume all material names that are different only by Digits are the same.
-This most propably will not work for all possible imports.

 The project was started based on https://github.com/aardvark-platform/template